lcherr/Mineral-Deposits-and-Economic-Prosperity/README.md

 # Mineral-Deposits-and-Economic-Prosperity
 Code and coordinates used for the Mineral Deposits and Economic Prosperity paper.

+We used three main functions in our program to analyze NTTL development - winsorization, loops, and plotting.
+Winsorization was important in removing extreme highs and lows, negating the likelihood that outliers skewed our results.
+We then looped the code to run over each year, and plotted to visualize the NTTL, both as line-charts and image representations.

+The code for the winsorization, loops, and plotting, is in the "NTTL_Plotting_and_Looping.jl" file.
+To see the coordinates used for each mine, look in the "Coordinates_used.txt" file.

 To download the files used:
   1. Go to https://eogdata.mines.edu/nighttime_light
   2. Follow the path annual > v21